ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ### Requesting a New Sender ID ## {#sec-key-renewal-request}

-A Publisher group member with node name NODENAME may at some point exhaust its Sender Sequence Numbers used for protecting its published topic data (see {{oscon}}).
+A Publisher group member with node name NODENAME can at some point exhaust its Sender Sequence Numbers used for protecting its published topic data (see {{oscon}}).

 When this happens, the Publisher MUST send a Key Renewal Request message to the KDC, as per {{Section 4.8.2.1 of RFC9594}}.
 That is, it sends a CoAP POST request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC.